WILLIE JONES III, DRUMS

 London-born Ralph Moore has been a dedicated musician since he was a teenager, and the life has paid huge dividends.
 Born to a British show business family, Moore’s life has been culturally rich.
 He attended Berklee College of Music in Boston.
 After college, Moore picked up lengthy musical stints and recorded music with Dizzy Gillespie, Horace Silver, Freddie Hubbard, Ray Brown, Roy Haynes, J.J.
 Johnson, Cedar Walton, Bobby Hutcherson, McCoy Tyner, Roy Hargrove, Oscar Peterson, Kenny Baron to name just a few.

 Moore spent fifteen years playing tenor saxophone in the band for The Tonight Show with Jay Leno.
 During that time, Moore collaborated in a few cooperative jazz quartets and quintets— one in particular—aptly named “Escape from New York,” featuring some of his Tonight Show co-horts, drummer Marvin “Smitty” Smith and bassist Bob Hurst.
 Moore even released a number of albums for the Landmark (now 32 Jazz) Criss Cross, Concord, Reservoir and Savoy labels.
-With The Tonight Show with Jay Leno well behind him, Moore is always ready to jump in and get to who he intrinsically and innately is – a jazz musician playing and creating the music he loves.
+With The Tonight Show with Jay Leno well behind him, Moore is always ready to jump in and get to who he intrinsically and innately is – a jazz musician playing and creating the music he l

 Donald Vega was trained classically in piano in his native Nicaragua.
 He emigrated to the United States at age 14 and found a musical home with the Colburn School of Performing Arts.
 He began his studies there in classical piano with Teresa de Jong Pombo and Dr. Louis Lepley.
 Vega began learning the language of jazz from mentor Billy Higgins at The World Stage and continued at CSPA with Jeffrey Lavner, then later with bassist John Clayton at the University of Southern California.
 He went on to graduate from Manhattan School of Music and The Juilliard School where he studied with piano great, Kenny Barron.